 Shown here are a selection of objects from our collections that can actually be traced back to their original woman designers.

 Kestos bralet, c.
 1940s, UK.
-This bra was originally created around 1925 by Rosalin Klin, a Polish-born designer based in London.
-This was the first commercially produced bra that featured separated, shaped cups.
+This bra was originally created around 1925 by Rosalin Klin in London.
+This was arguably the first commercially produced bra that featured separated, shaped cups.
 It became one of the most iconic and popular bras of the 1930s, and remained popular and in production well into the 1950s.

 Half slip, c.
 1950s, USA, by Odette Barsa.
 Odette Barsa was a Syrian born designer that emigrated to the USA in the 1920s and became renowned for her experimentation with luxurious European textiles and new silhouettes.